SUMLgrupa4/Pet_Breed_Classifier/README.md

 - Helps identify which breeds are most/least accurately classified

 ### 📋 Classification Report
-- Detailed per-class metrics (precision, recall, F1-score)
+- Detailed precision, recall, and F1-score for each breed
-- Overall accuracy and macro/micro averages
+- Overall model performance metrics

-### 📝 Model Analysis
+### 📊 Model Analysis
 - Model size and complexity analysis
 - Training time and resource usage

-### ✅ Final Assessment
+### 🎯 Final Assessment
 - Summary of model performance
-- Deployment readiness evaluation
+- Recommendations for improvement

-## 🔧 Configuration
+## 🔍 Troubleshooting

-### Training Parameters
+### Common Issues

-Edit `pipeline_config.py` to customize:
-- Model architecture
-- Training hyperparameters
-- Data preprocessing settings
-- Validation split ratios
+1. **"No space left on device"**
+   - ✅ Fixed!
+Use `Dockerfile.optimized` for smaller images
+   - ✅ Added `.dockerignore` to reduce build context

+2. **"Module not found: scripts"**
+   - ✅ Fixed!
+Updated `PYTHONPATH` in Dockerfiles
+   - ✅ Removed `scripts/` from `.dockerignore`

+3. **Dependency conflicts**
+   - ✅ Fixed!
+Updated `requirements.txt` with compatible versions
+   - ✅ Added version ranges to prevent conflicts

-### CI/CD Settings
+### Getting Help
-Modify `.github/workflows/deploy.yml` to:
-- Change deployment triggers
-- Adjust resource allocation
-- Customize deployment settings

-## 📱 Using the App

-1. **Upload Image**: Click "Browse files" to upload a pet image
-2. **Get Prediction**: Click "Classify Breed" for instant results
-3. **View Results**: See breed prediction with confidence score
-4. **Check Performance**: Navigate to "Model Info" for detailed metrics

-## 🤝 Contributing

-1. Fork the repository
+1. Check the **Actions** tab for detailed error logs
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+2. Verify all required files are present
+3. Ensure GitHub secrets are properly configured
+4. Use the test workflow to validate your setup

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- AutoGluon team for the excellent multi-modal framework
-- Streamlit for the beautiful web app framework
-- Hugging Face for providing free model hosting
-- The open-source community for inspiration and support

 ---

-**Built with ❤️ using AutoGluon & Streamlit**

-*For questions or support, please open an issue on GitHub.*
+**🎉 Ready to classify some pets?
+Push your code and watch the magic happen!** 🚀